HOW TO BECOME A SURROGATE IN NY OR NJ

 If you have already decided you would like to be a surrogate for someone you know, you can contact the law firm of Rumbold & Seidelman at any time and we are happy to provide you with legal guidance throughout your journey.
 We can be reached at 914-779-1050 and online.

-How to Become a Surrogate Mother in NY or NJ
+How to Become a Surrogate in NY or NJ

-The surrogacy process is dependent upon the partners involved, their surrogacy goals and preferences and the state where they live.
+The surrogacy process is dependent upon the partners involved, their surrogacy goals and preferences and the state in which they live.
 These factors will affect how your personal surrogacy journey unfolds.

-Every prospective surrogate should familiarize herself with the basic requirements in the state where she lives before deciding to become a surrogate parent.
+Every prospective surrogate should familiarize herself with the basic requirements in the state where she lives before deciding to become a surrogate.
 These laws will influence the steps she must take to become a surrogate in New Jersey or New York.

 NEW YORK SURROGACY LAW